RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 1.md

 Answer: B.

 APIs will be used for many tasks that could have a significant negative impact on the organization, so any vulnerabilities are of great concern.

-Not all API interaction involves administrative access, so option A is wrong.
+**Not all API interaction involves administrative access, so option A is wrong**.

 APIs may or may not be cursed.

 Secure code practices can be used to design robust APIs, so option D is incorrect.

 ### Question # 102 - The Cloud Security Alliance (CSA) publishes the Notorious Nine, a list of common threats to organizations participating in cloud computing.
 According to the CSA, why are denial of service (DoS) attacks such a significant threat to cloud operations?